OAGi/Score/docs/user_guide/index.rst

    *Updated start date*, or *Updated end date* search filters to help located the desired BIE. (see `How to use Search Filters <#how-to-use-search-filters>`__).
 Click on the BIE DEN to open its "Edit BIE" page.

-4. Expand the root node on the BCC (for BBIE) or ACC (for ASBIE) tree in the left navigation panel.
+4. Expand the root node on the BCC (for BBIE) or ASCC (for ASBIE) tree in the left navigation panel.

 5. Select a child property node (an ASCCP node in bolded blue font or a BCCP node in regular green font).
    The detail for that child node is displayed in the right panel.
 Check the *Used* checkbox if it is unchecked and